klei1984/max/defects.md

     </video>
     In this case the AI thinks that the infiltrator stands at the old grid cell position and offloads all shots onto the empty ground.
 Eventually the AI will "learn" the correct location too and may terminate the revealed infiltrator.

-64. Disabled alien attack planes placed as alien derelicts onto the maps do not set the map pass tables to unpassable.
+64. **[Fixed]** Disabled alien attack planes placed as alien derelicts onto the maps do not set the map pass tables to unpassable.
     <br>
     <video class="embed-video" preload="metadata" controls loop muted playsinline>
     <source src="{{ site.baseurl }}/assets/clips/defect_64.mp4" type="video/mp4">